What you should know about Coronavirus measures if you’re a Sussex student living on campus.

 Stay indoors if you’re staying on campus

-The government made it clear that all citizens living in the UK must stay indoors and only go outside for essential purposes.
+The government made it clear that all citizens living in the UK should continue to stay alert and limit contact with others.
+Staying at home is the easiest way to do this.
 It is important you follow the government rules.

 Students living in campus accommodation